 One primary purpose of a registered agent is to receive official mail on behalf of your business.
 In addition, a registered agent can assist your business in complying with legal requirements by letting you know when you receive a legal notice or when an annual report is due.
-A registered agent basically acts as a gatekeeper for your company and allows you to take timely action on correspondence when needed.
+Registered agents basically act as a gatekeeper for your company and allows you to take timely action on correspondence when needed.

-Some of the documents you can expect a registered agent to receive include:
+Some of the documents you can expect registered agent services to receive include: